nugaon/bicyclechain/README.md

 Get native transaction details from the blockchain

+> post /api/v1/cryptocurrency/{cryptocurrency}/account

+Create account in the blockchain.
+For bitcoin and its forks should pass * "additionalParams": { "account": "accountName" } * payload for the account generation.

 > post /api/v1/cryptocurrency/{cryptocurrency}/withdraw

 Make transaction from the main account or a specified account to the given address.
 You maybe should pass password or any other options if you specify sendFrom address (for example at Ethereum).